juliobits/AWS-Security-Proyects/README.md

 ## Contact

-You can connect with me on [Your LinkedIn Profile URL] or reach out via [Your Email Address].
+You can connect with me on https://www.linkedin.com/in/juliocesarqq/ or reach out via juliocesarqq@hotmail.com

 Thank you for visiting my AWS Security Projects repository!
 I hope you find the content valuable.